Force over Distance: Chapter 14

 Young hadn’t been impressed either.
 For all his supposed mathematical genius, Rush had struggled, hard, when it came to opening the gate.
 In the end, it was Eli who’d done it.

-But Rush had proven himself, time and time again.
+But Rush had proven himself, time and again.
 Sure, maybe he wasn’t saving the day with Carter’s calm confidence or McKay’s snappy commentary, but he was, consistently, saving the day.

 It was the only thing that made the man tolerable.